 Out of hundreds of nominations, Outlier was selected for its culture of entrepreneurship and technology development throughout each of the firm’s portfolio companies.
 Headquartered in Central Phoenix, the Outlier family of brands includes niche-leading businesses acquired and grown through innovation as well Outlier’s own start-ups, Atlas Packs and inDispense.
 Other Outlier brands include: Realty Executives International, Passport Health, Anmark, Pump it Up and Bounce U.

-CEO David Tedesco’s intentions for Outlier have always been to reinvest in the Valley, looking to grow and create opportunities for future generations within Outlier throughout Arizona.
+Outlier CEO David Tedesco’s intentions have always been to reinvest in the Valley, looking to grow and create opportunities for future generations within Outlier throughout Arizona.
 Because of the business model, careers are not rigid, but are opportunistic.
 Employees can be a part of different businesses and learn what they are most passionate about, helping recruit and retain top Phoenix talent.

 Who’s Who biographical volumes, individuals profiled are selected on the basis of current reference value.
 Factors such as position, noteworthy accomplishments, visibility, and prominence in a field are all taken into account during the selection process.